 The Janky Little White Guy Mentioned On 'TWD' Sounds Suspiciously Like Jesse Pinkman

 On The Walking Dead, Darryl mentions Merle's old drug dealer as a "janky little white guy."
-He went on to quote the janky little white guy as saying, "I'm going to kill you, b*tch."
+He goes on to quote the janky little white guy as saying, "I'm going to kill you, b*tch."